shamoilarsi/-UniPune-WebScraping/README.md

 # UniPune-WebScraping
-An UniPune Webscarping program to get your results emailed to you as soon as they are released!
+An UniPune Webscraping program to get your results emailed to you as soon as they are released!

 1. Enter your email and password in the "email-credentials" file
 2. Enter your email, PRN and Mother's name in the "user-credentials" file